jacobdmn/Big-Mind/README.md

 # Big Mind

-## A Scial Media App, that resembles the biggest 3 companies: Facebook, Amazon, and Netflix
+## A Social Media App, that resembles the biggest 3 companies: Facebook, Amazon, and Netflix

 ### and much more